-The process started in January.
-I had begun interviewing for a position at a local bank branch that I had done personal business with for five years.
-I had multiple products with the branch, and when I opened my first bank account at age 16, it was here.
-After a lengthy three-month-long interview process across multiple branches and different positions, I got a call.
+The process of finding a new job started for me in January.
+I began interviewing for a position at a local bank branch with which I had done personal business for five years.
+I had multiple products with the branch, including my first bank account at age 16.
+After a lengthy three-month interview process across multiple branches and different positions, I got a call.

 Trying to Get a Job With Bad Credit

 I knew there was some pre-hire stuff to take care of, but nothing that I thought would interfere with the job offer.
 There were the typical tax forms, NDAs, and background and credit checks.
 I knew my background was clean, but the credit check scared me a bit.
 I knew I had bad credit, but I also thought that the check might just be a formality.